April 16, 2024

 4. Succession and leadership planning

-Apart from succession planning, a skills database can also assist in leadership planning.
+Apart from succession planning, a skills inventory can also assist in leadership planning.
 A well-defined skills inventory lists the leadership skills and qualities your employees possess.
 Using this information, you can educate and train your next generation of leaders long before your current leaders step down.
 This is essential as several factors – the retirement of a large number of Baby Boomers (those born between 1946 and 1964), a high-pitched battle for scarce talent, and the absence of effective leadership development programmes, among others – have left a yawning leadership gap in most organisations.

-What makes an effective skills/competency database?
+What makes an effective skills inventory?

-Now that we’ve established why every organisation needs a skills database, how can you ensure the resource you’ve created gives you the desired results?
+Now that we’ve established why every organisation needs a skills inventory, how can you ensure the resource you’ve created gives you the desired results?
 Here are some best practices that will make your employee skills database an invaluable asset:

 1. Define and classify each skill and competency